pcraciunoiu/embrangler_pelican/content/pages/pitch.md

 	* Enabling applicants from China to view and submit applications
 	* Optimizing load times for locations around the world
 * Sharpening my product management skills
-	* Working cosely with head of Admissions Operations
+	* Working closely with head of Admissions Operations
 	* Gathering and writing requirements
 	* Sketching product roadmap and quarterly goals
 	* Creating wireframes for review by our lead UX designer